Securicord

 This webinar zeroes in on the question: How can we address the predicament of the aging immune system?
 This subject is a highly pursued area of research.

-Rejuvenating The Immune SystemResearchers are exploring diverse strategies to rejuvenate the immune system, spanning from vaccinations to metabolic reprogramming.
+Rejuvenating the immune systemResearchers are exploring diverse strategies to rejuvenate the immune system, spanning from vaccinations to metabolic reprogramming.
 This discussion delves deeper into one such avenue: the revitalization of stem cells.

 Numerous scientists hypothesize that hematopoietic stem cells (HSCs) hold the key to rejuvenating the immune system.
 These stem cells are found within our bone marrow and give rise to various types of immune cells.
 To reiterate, these stem cells age alongside us and their numbers dwindle with age.